akirayamada-haha/travel-diary-capstone-client/README.md

 ### 2. User Stories
 This app is for two types of users: a visitor and a logged-in user

-1--user stories
-2--grey box wireframe html only
-3--add css responsive and accessible to the grey box wireframes 4--reactify the grey-box wireframes using this guide here (https://github.com/mariusbanea/web-developers-toolkit/blob/master/capstone-projects/steps-to-convert-html-to-react.md)

 ###### Landing Page (Importance - Medium) (Est: 2h)
 * as a visitor